 Difficulty Level: moderate to difficult

 This mountain is a focal point in the community and is actually an extinct volcano.
 The volcano is 50–60 million years old and it has slowly been eroding over time.
 The top elevation is 758 metres.
-You can spend as little as a half an hour or a half a day exploring Mt.
+You can spend as little as half an hour or a half a day exploring Mt.
 Boucherie.
-Parts of the trail are easy enough for the whole family to do, while other parts, such as the north east face of the mountain should be reserved for more experienced hikers.
+Parts of the trail are easy enough for the whole family to do, while other parts, such as the northeast face of the mountain should be reserved for more experienced hikers.
 Please be aware of the signs, as part of the mountain is on private property.

 Unique rock formations and streams of ancient solidified lava rock can be seen while exploring the mountain.
 Another unique aspect of this trail is the Antelope Brush found growing there.
 Antelope Brush is a plant species that is indicative of the Sonoran Desert and Mt.
 Boucherie is one of the most northerly areas where this brush can be found.